 On the other hand, a relevant degree can also be incredibly useful in giving you the knowledge and skills to carry out penetration testing.
 It can be a way of learning the skills more efficiently and gaining insights you might miss through self-education.
 Studying under the direction of experienced professors, as well as alongside other students, can be greatly beneficial.

 Degree fields relevant to pen testing include computer science, engineering, cybersecurity, and IT.
-Reputable degrees worth considering include:
+Reputable undergraduate degrees worth considering include:

 - Rice University’s BA in Computer Science